ntwalker/initial-test/README.md

 # initial-test
-This repository is an initial test for practicing git
+This repository is an initial test for practicing git.
+I may also add miscellaneous files and data here as well.